 “Yes!
 [Your husband] is a great cook!
 No wonder you’ve ended up a bigger woman,” the daughter’s friend answered.

 Even though the comment came from a child, the message was loud and clear.
 They finished their meal and the girls went to bed without talking about what happened.

-A few months past the awkward first sleepover, OP’s daughter asked if she can invite her friend back to their house.
+A few months after the awkward first sleepover, OP’s daughter asked if she could invite her friend back to their house.
 OP then said that she’ll give an okay only if the friend apologizes to her.